 At the southern most end of the Granite Belt Region is the pretty town of Wallangarra.
 With a railway station which is split into two, two schools, two police stations, two pubs - and a population of a few hundred, there appears something is up in this town!
 That's because Wallangarra is a border town - straddling Queensland and New South Wales.

 Half of the railway station is owned by Queensland and the southern end is owned by New South Wales.
-It's a good example of how governments in the past went their own ways - notice the two different railway gauges.
+It's a good example of how governments in the past went their own ways - you'll notice there's even two different railway line gauges!
+Train buffs will love the railway station, which was spruced up for the Celebration of Federation.

-The railway station looks quite new, however, because with the Celebration of Federation there was a general spruce-up.
-The town has an excellent information centre, picnic facilities with barbecues and toilets.
-You'll know you're in railway town once you spot the big train welcome sign.
+The town has an excellent information centre and picnic facilities with barbecues and toilets.
 This is one of those rare towns where you can celebrate New Year's Eve twice - New South Wales operates on Daylight Savings time.

 Note: Information on listed products and services are provided by the operator and were correct at the time of publishing.
 Rates are indicative based on the minimum and maximum available prices of products and services.
 Please visit the operator’s website for further information.
 All prices quoted are in Australian dollars (AUD).